 If you aren’t able to hire an assistant yet, try to look at your monthly numbers and what they are telling you rather than focusing on each individual cancellation.

 In a recent month, I had 68 cancellations.

 If I tried to emotionally process each of these cancellations individually, I would end up sitting in bed eating out of a tub of ice cream and wondering what I did wrong.

-But… I took those 68 cancellations and plugged them into my Retention Rate Calculator and found out my retention rate for last month was 96%!
-In other words, I’m going great and don’t need to worry about those 68 cancellations.
+But… When I took those 68 cancellations and plugged them into my Retention Rate Calculator, I found out my retention rate for that month was 96%!
+In other words, I was doing great and didn’t need to worry about those 68 cancellations.

 Statistically, December and January will be your highest months for subscription box cancellations.

-Some of your subscribers may have overspent for the holidays and are looking for ways to cut some costs.
-Others may have made budgeting a new year’s resolution.
+Some of your subscribers may have overspent for the holidays and may be looking for ways to cut some costs.
+Others may have made budgeting a New Year’s resolution.
 Since subscription boxes typically offer “wants” rather than “needs,” we’re more likely not to make the cut.

 Don’t let this affect you.

 In my experience with my own subscriptions, about 75% of people who cancel at any point come back.

 It’s so important to remember that how you handle these cancellations matters.
 Let them know you understand, give them grace, and make it crystal clear that they are welcome back anytime.